Saffron Chicken with Parsley and Lemon

 How to Make Saffron Chicken with Parsley and Lemon:

-- Heat 1 T olive oil and a tiny bit of butter in a heavy pan and brown the chicken pieces quickly using medium-high heat.
-Take care not to overcook the chicken in this step.
+- Heat oil and butter in a heavy pan and brown chicken pieces using medium-high heat.
+Don’t completely cook the chicken at this point.

-- Remove chicken to a plate, add the slivered onions and cook over low heat until the onions are nicely browned, about 12-15 minutes.
-Remove the onions to a second plate.
+- Remove chicken to a plate, add the slivered onions to pan, and cook over medium heat until onions are nicely browned.
+Remove onions to another plate.

-- Heat the chicken stock in the microwave until it’s very warm, then stir in the saffron.
+- Heat chicken stock until it’s very warm, then stir in the saffron.

-- Cover the pan and cook over a very low simmer for about 30 minutes without turning the chicken.
+- Cover the pan and cook at a very low simmer for about 15-20 minutes.

 Saffron Chicken with Parsley and Lemon